ginstrom/paladin-novel/chapters/02_breaking-chains.md

 "We wait for his shift," Gond said.

 Pell's eyes glittered with something more than hunger.
 His weathered hands bore the calluses of rope work, and when he spoke of the sea, his voice carried the cadence of a man born to salt spray.
 "Know this stretch of coast like my own scars.
 Grew up working the fishing boats out of Millhaven before I found more profitable work."
-His voice dropped even lower.
+The bitter edge in his voice suggested that 'profitable work' had come with its own chains—different from iron, but chains nonetheless.
 "Ship's been angling northwest since yesterday.
 We're coming up on Widow's Cape—nasty bit of rocks that juts out like a broken finger.
 Captains always swing in close to avoid the deep currents beyond."

 "How close?"
 Gond asked.